pierrelocus/supaboard/README.md

 The goal is to only use api calls to manage the widgets.
-Info about widgets can be found in /admin (table dumping the db) Use POST requests to /api/widgets/{widget_id} with data like
+Info about widgets can be found in /admin (table dumping the db) Use POST requests to /api/widgets/{widget_id} with data like If widget_id doesn't exist, it will create a new widget.

 ```
 {
     x: int,